On regularity of profinite isomorphisms between cusped hyperbolic 3-manifolds and the $A$-polynomial: Introduction

 \subsection{The $A$-polynomial}

-Knot complements in $S^3$ provide a delightful testing ground for profinite rigidity in 3-manifolds.
+Knot complements in $S^3$ provide a delightful testing ground for profinite rigidity or profinite properties in 3-manifold groups.
 For instance, Ueki \cite{Ueki} proved that knots in $S^3$ with profinitely isomorphic knot groups have identical Alexander polynomials.
 Torus knot complements and prime graph knot complements are profinitely rigid among all knot complements in $S^3$, according to Boileau--Friedl \cite{BF19} and Wilkes \cite{WilkesKnot} respectively.
 In \cite[Theorem C]{Xu24b}, the author proved that the complement of hyperbolic knots or hyperbolic-type satellite knots in $S^3$ are distinguished from compact orientable 3-manifolds by the profinite completion of their fundamental groups.
-In addition, in \cite{Xu24b}, the author also showed the profinite rigidity of many hyperbolic knot complements, such as the complement of full twist knots, including a new proof for the figure-eight knot \cite{BR20}.
+In addition, in \cite{Xu24b}, the author also showed the profinite rigidity of many hyperbolic knot complements, such as the complement of full twist knots, including a new proof for the figure-eight knot firstly proven by Bridson--Reid \cite{BR20}.

 The $A$-polynomial of a knot $K$ is a two-variable polynomial $A_K(M,L)$ defined by Cooper, Culler, Gillet, Long, and Shalen in \cite{CCGLS94}.
 This is a knot invariant related to the $\SL(2,\C)$-representations of 3-manifold groups.
 An enhanced version of the $A$-polynomial is also defined and used in many literatures containing slightly more information than the $A$-polynomial, which we denote as $\widetilde{A}_K(M,L)$, see \autoref{subsec: A-poly} for complete definition.
 Briefly speaking, when defining the enhanced version, the component in the character variety of the knot complement given by reducible representations is excluded.
 The relation between these two versions is simple.
 In fact, $ A_K(M,L)=\mathrm{Red}((L-1)\widetilde{A}_K(M,L)) $, where `$\mathrm{Red}$' means reducing repeating factors.
 In particular, the enhanced $A$-polynomial completely determines the $A$-polynomial.